Yannick Nézet-Séguin: Other major engagements

 Nézet-Séguin made his UK conducting debut with the Northern Sinfonia in the 2005–06 season.
 He debuted with the London Philharmonic Orchestra (LPO) in March 2007, and with the Scottish Chamber Orchestra in April 2007.
 In November 2007, the LPO appointed Nézet-Séguin as their principal guest conductor, starting with the 2008–09 season.
 Following a May 2010 extension of his contract as LPO principal guest conductor, he stood down from the post in 2014.
 He made his Royal Opera House debut with Rusalka, the first stagings of the opera at Covent Garden, in 2012.
 He is also an honorary member and guest conductor of the Chamber Orchestra of Europe.
 He served as a creative consultant on Days of Happiness (Les Jours heureux), a 2023 drama film by Chloé Robichaud about an orchestra conductor.

+He joined the faculty of the Curtis Institute of Music in 2013 as Mentor Conductor, where he was further appointed Head of Conducting as a part of an expansion of the school's conducting program in 2024.
+He teaches additionally at the summer academy of Domaine Forget and the Orchestre Métropolitain's Orchestral Conducting Academy.

+He conducted the 2026 New Year's Concert of the Vienna Philharmonic.

 Personal life

-Nézet-Séguin resides in Montreal and Philadelphia with his husband Pierre Tourville, a violist in Orchestre Métropolitain.
+Nézet-Séguin resides in Montreal and Philadelphia.
+His husband, Pierre Tourville, is a violist in Orchestre Métropolitain.
 He has multiple pets, and has made a playlist on Spotify and Apple music for pets to listen to as part of his social media activities.